 And on top of that, at the end of their long lifecycle, Black Bruin motors are 95% recyclable.

 There’s a lot of sustainable action at the Black Bruin factory and offices, too.
-That should be enough for another whole blog, coming out this spring.
+That should be enough for another whole blog, coming out later this year.

 Read more articles